Be Wary Microsoft Call Scam or Unsolicited Tech Support Calls

 S-Mall urges you to be wary to such phishing calls or hoax calls who are just out to scam you and rip cash

-As recent as 2013 i have a client who called me to say Microsoft has called him.
-I was shocked as he
+In 2013 i have a client who called me to say Microsoft has called him.
+I was shocked as he should have

-should have received a scam call, as Microsoft do not make calls to any of their end users.
+received a scam call, as Microsoft generally do not make calls to any of their end users.
 And this prompts me to

 write this article to warn about such tech support scams which has been existent for the past few years